 Back up your programs, system settings, and files

-You can create a system image, which contains a copy of Windows and copies of your programs, system settings, and files.
-The system image is then stored in a separate location from the original programs, settings, and files.
-You can use this image to restore the contents of your computer if your hard disk or entire computer ever stops working.
+Windows Complete PC Backup creates a backup image, which contains copies of your programs, system settings, and files.
+The backup image is then stored in a separate location from the original programs, settings, and files.
+You can use this backup image to restore the contents of your computer if your hard disk or entire computer ever stops working.
+You should create a new Windows Complete PC Backup image every six months.

-Open Backup and Restore by clicking the Start button , clicking Control Panel, clicking System and Maintenance, and then clicking Backup and Restore.
+Open Backup and Restore Center by clicking the Start button , clicking Control Panel, clicking System and Maintenance, and then clicking Backup and Restore Center.